Shreyank02/CropSure/README.md

 - Deploy on cloud for broader accessibility.
 - Add a chatbot for instant AI assistance.

-## 🤝 Contributing

-Feel free to fork this repository, make improvements, and submit pull requests!

-## 📜 License

-This project is licensed under the MIT License.

 ---

 Made with ❤️ for farmers! 🌾